 The New Madrid County Health Department provides screening and treatment for the following (STD's) Sexually Transmitted Diseases, Chlamydia, Gonorrhea, Syphilis, and HIV.
-These screenings are done on Mondays and Thursdays.
-No appointments are necessary but client must meet certain criteria in order to be tested.
+If you would like to be tested for STD's, please call the Health Department at (573) 748-5541 to set up an appointment.
+Client must meet certain criteria in order to be tested.
 Call the New Madrid County Health Department at 573-748-5541 for more information about these screenings.

 Gonorrhea is a sexually transmitted disease that is most common in people ages 15 to 30; many of those infected with gonorrhea also have chlamydia.
 Gonorrhea is caused by a bacterium known as Neisseria gonorrhoeae

 MALES: Most infected men have symptoms, which can include a milky discharge from the penis and burning sensation upon urination.

 FEMALES: Most women have no symptoms; if symptoms are present, there is often a vaginal discharge and/or painful urination.

 MALE/FEMALE: Rectal: itching, pain and discharge with blood or pus.
 Oral: sore throat, swollen glands.